felixhahnweilheim/humhub-module-editor/docs/README.md

 So be careful, have a backup at hand and another way to edit files in case something went wrong.

 ## Editor
-Edit module files with the javascript-based ACE editor.
+Edit module files with the javascript-based ACE editor (including syntax highlighting, code folding, syntax warnings and more).
 The following file types are supported:

 - php, html